 - Provide Aged, Blind, Disabled (ABD) Medi-Cal to connect recipients with supportive services.
 The ABD program seeks to help clients receive quality health care services so they may remain safely in their homes and in the community, working in partnership with estate and financial planning service providers, hospitals, clinics, and health advocacy groups.
 ABD also helps clients apply for Supplemental Security Income (SSI) through SSI Advocacy Services and for State Disability benefits. - Provide In-Home Supportive Services (IHSS) to arrange for and help pay assistive services to enable elderly, blind, or disabled persons to live safely and independently in their own homes. - Provide limited financial assistance through Adult Protective Services (APS) for home repairs or the installation of necessary medical or adaptive equipment such as handrails in showers and bathrooms.
-Clients may receive assistance with utility bills, housing, and transportation. - Partner with local organizations to provide services to the disabled population experiencing homelessness through the Housing and Disability Advocacy Program (HDAP).
+Clients may receive assistance with utility bills, housing, and transportation.

+- Partner with local organizations to provide services to the disabled population experiencing homelessness through the Housing and Disability Advocacy Program (HDAP).
 This program provides disability advocacy, case management, emergency shelter, and deposit and rental assistance to individuals who are both homeless and disabled and seeking disability benefits. - Partner with community organizations to provide emergency shelter, case management, housing search and placement, and rental subsidies for households in crisis, including but not limited to aged and disabled households. - Partner with local organizations to provide Homeless Prevention and Rapid Solutions Diversion services to individuals experiencing a housing crisis, including, but not limited to the aged and disabled.
-Through these services, individuals can be reunited with family members, or receive short-term assistance to stabilize housing including direct financial assistance or assistance with facilitating arrangements with landlords or family members to retain housing. - Partner with entities such as the Del Rey Community Services District and Fresno Madera Agency on Aging to identify resources the County can offer to seniors and inform residents of available services.
+Through these services, individuals can be reunited with family members, or receive short-term assistance to stabilize housing including direct financial assistance or assistance with facilitating arrangements with landlords or family members to retain housing. - Partner with entities such as the Del Rey Community Services District and Fresno Madera Agency on Aging to identify resources the County can offer to seniors and inform residents of available services. - Encourage developers to build multigenerational housing that contains a broader mix of bedroom counts to ensure there are units suitable for seniors (studio and/or one-bedroom units).

-Financing Adult Protective Services (APS) Allocation, In Home Supportive Services (IHSS) Admin Allocation, Housing and Disability Advocacy Program (HDAP) Allocation from California Department of Social Services (CDSS) Time Frame Ongoing

-Implementation Responsibility Department of Social Services Quantified Objective Attend three community meetings a year to increase awareness and conduct outreach and education regarding the availability of services for seniors and persons with disabilities Relevant HE Policies 4.2, 4.5, 4.6
+Financing Adult Protective Services (APS) Allocation, In Home Supportive Services (IHSS) Admin Allocation, Housing and Disability Advocacy Program (HDAP) Allocation from California Department of Social Services (CDSS) Time Frame Ongoing Implementation Responsibility Department of Social Services Quantified Objective Attend three community meetings a year to increase awareness and conduct outreach and education regarding the availability of services for seniors and persons with disabilities Communicate with developers in connection with Programs 14, 17, 18, and 33 Relevant HE Policies 4.2, 4.5, 4.6